Why was my account disabled?

 How do I check on the status of my request?

 You can open your Google Account and try to sign in.
 If your account hasn’t been unlocked, you’ll see the age verification process page, which will show the current status of previous requests.

 Note: If you choose to confirm your age via credit card, wait 15 minutes after your correction attempt and go to your Google Account to see if your submission has been processed.

 How long will it take for Google to re-enable my account?

-If you use a credit card to correct your date of birth, your account may be unlocked within minutes.
+If you use a credit card to verify your age, your account may be unlocked within minutes.
 Most requests are reviewed within one business day.